 Shadow Tor Studios

-Visual media studio, based in South East Cornwall.
-3D Visualisation, Video Games, Photography, photogrammetry and Web.
+Multimedia studio, based in South East Cornwall.
+Video Games, Interactive Presentations, 3D Visualisation, Photography, photogrammetry and Web.

 You have been sent to investigate 'strange phenomena' at Wick Hollow Hall.
 The house and grounds have been recently restored, with hopes to open to the public.
 But, there have been 'incidents'.
 People have been hurt, strange elemental beings have been witnessed in the sedge marshes, churchyard and country lanes.
 Time slips, ghosts, visitation from 'angels'.
 Can the witness statements be true?
 Fairies?
 Fire spirits?
 The ghost of Elizabeth I?!
 Hundreds of thousands of people visit the legendary town and Tor each year, looking to experience the 'magic' that surrounds the famous Tor and ruins.
 But, is there a real reason the Tor exudes power?